Read this quarter’s Intermedia here

 • Are there ways in which governments can ease those permitting challenges?

-12:30 - 13:15 Spotlight on investment in digital infrastructure corridors in the Pacific
+12:30 - 13:15 Spotlight on infrastructure investment and regulatory priorities in the Pacific Islands, including resilience and disaster communications

 • Updates on Horizon 2 of Australia’s cyber security strategy and the Security of Critical Infrastructure (SOCI) Act review – priorities, vulnerabilities, implementation